CIRES-Geomagnetism/wmm/README.md

 model.setup_env(lat, lon, alt, unit="m")
 ```

-The default unit and type of altitude is km and mean sea level.
+The default unit and type of altitude is km and default in GPS(ellipsoid height).
-Assign the parameter for unit and msl, if the latitude is not in km or ellipsoid height.
+Assign the parameter for unit and msl, if the latitude is not in km or in mean sea level.
 "m" for meter and "feet" for feet.
 For example,
 ```
 model.setup_env(lat, lon, alt, unit="m", msl=True)